 inclination of the object to the flow

 also affects the

-amount of drag generated by a given shaped object.
+amount of lift and drag generated by a given shaped object.

 If the object moves through the air at speeds near the

 speed of sound,